Selangor temple riots, planned Malay rights rally could undermine unity: Analysts

 KUALA LUMPUR: Seven months after Malaysia’s new government came to power, race and religious sentiments have again moved into the foreground, stoked by vested interests that could potentially threaten national unity, warned analysts.

-There were hopes that racial politics would take a back seat, while Putrajaya focussed on rejuvenating the economy.
+There were hopes that racial politics would take a back seat, while Putrajaya focused on rejuvenating the economy.

 RACE AND RELIGION REMAIN HIGHLY SENSITIVE